badgateway/ketting/readme.md

 resource.
 Functions such `follow` and `getResource` always return `Resource` objects.

+#### `Recourse.uri`

+Returns the current uri of the resource.
+This is a property, not a function and is always available.

+#### `Resource.contentType`

+A property representing the `Content-Type` of the resource.
+This value will be used in `GET` requests (with the `Accept` header) and `PUT` requests (with the `Content-Type` header).

+The `contentType` might be available immediately if the current resource was followed from a link that had "type" information.
+If it's not available, it might be determined later, after the first `GET` request is done.

 #### `Resource.get()`

 Returns the result of a `GET` request.
 This function returns a `Promise`.